Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 More advertisers and more creatives drive up noise.
 Marketing teams should prioritize faster creative testing, tighter KPI tracking, and clearer creative hooks to keep CPAs under control.

-For campaign planning, Android offers scale for broad testing and volume buys. iOS offers a faster creative refresh cycle and often attracts higher-value users, so creative pipelines should be tailored to each platform rather than being one-size-fits-all.
+For campaign planning, Android offers scale for broad testing and volume buys, while iOS attracts higher-value users at a higher cost, so creative pipelines and bids should be tailored to each platform rather than being one-size-fits-all.

 3. Ad Spend Outlook and Format Trends

-With ad budgets rising overall, higher bids and more aggressive scale are likely in top markets.
-Marketing teams should balance their spend between high-ARPU geos and lower-cost growth markets, while keeping a close eye on creative ROI and frequency caps.
+With costs rising, disciplined market and genre selection matters more than raw scale.
+Marketing teams should balance spend between high-ARPU geos and lower-cost growth markets while watching creative ROI and frequency caps closely.

 What This Means Operationally